 General.
-The captioned bonds (the "Series 2018A Bonds") are being issued by the City of Santa Rosa (the "City") under an Indenture of Trust dated as of February 1, 1988, as amended by a series of Supplemental Indentures of Trust, including the Twentieth Supplemental Indenture of Trust, dated as of 1, 2018, which relates specifically to the Series 2018A Bonds (the "Twentieth Supplement," and collectively, the "Indenture"), between the City and U.S. Bank National Association, San Francisco, California, as trustee (the "Trustee").
+The City of Santa Rosa Wastewater Revenue Bonds, Series 2020A (the "Series 2020A Bonds"), City of Santa Rosa Wastewater Revenue Refunding Bonds, Series 2020B (Federally Taxable) (the "Series 2020B Bonds" and collectively with the Series 2020A Bonds, the "Series 2020 Bonds"), are being issued by the City of Santa Rosa (the "City") under an Indenture of Trust dated as of February 1, 1988, as amended by a series of Supplemental Indentures of Trust, including the Twenty-First Supplemental Indenture of Trust, dated as of December 1, 2020, which relates specifically to the Series 2020 Bonds (collectively, the "Indenture"), between the City and U.S. Bank National Association, San Francisco, California, as trustee (the "Trustee").

-Purpose of the Series 2018A Bonds, Proceeds of the Series 2018A Bonds will be used to (i) defease, pay and redeem the City's outstanding Wastewater Revenue Bonds, Series 2007A, maturing on or after September 1, 2019, which were issued in the initial aggregate principal amount of \$67,010,000 and are currently outstanding in the aggregate principal amount of \$17,685,000, and (ii) pay the costs of issuing the Series 2018A Bonds.
-See "REFUNDING PLAN."
+Purpose of the Series 2020 Bonds.
+Proceeds of the Series 2020A Bonds will be used to (i) finance additional facilities, improvements or extensions of existing facilities within the Enterprise, or facilities, improvements or property that the City determines are of benefit to the City's wastewater enterprise system, and (ii) pay the costs of issuing the Series 2020A Bonds.
+Proceeds of the Series 2020B Bonds will be used to (i) defease, pay and redeem the City's bonds captioned "\$53,240,000 City of Santa Rosa Wastewater Revenue Refunding Bonds, Series 2012A," which are outstanding in the aggregate principal amount of \$50,870,000 and and (ii) pay the costs of issuing the Series 2020B Bonds.
+See "FINANCING PLAN."

 DTC; Interest Payment Dates.
-The Series 2018A Bonds will be delivered as fully registered bonds, registered in the name of Cede & Co. as nominee of The Depository Trust Company, New York, New York ("DTC"), and will be available to ultimate purchasers ("Beneficial Owners") in the denomination of \$5,000 or any integral multiple thereof, under the book-entry system maintained by DTC.
-Beneficial Owners will not be entitled to receive delivery of certificates representing their ownership interest in the Series 2018A Bonds.
-Interest on the Series 2018A Bonds is payable on September 1 and March 1 of each year, commencing March 1, 2019, by the Trustee to DTC for subsequent disbursement to DTC participants, so long as DTC, or its nominee, remains the registered owner of the Series 2018A Bonds.
+The Series 2020 Bonds will be delivered as fully registered bonds, registered in the name of Cede & Co. as nominee of The Depository Trust Company, New York, New York ("DTC"), and will be available to ultimate purchasers ("Beneficial Owners") in integral multiples of \$5,000, under the book-entry system maintained by DTC.
+Beneficial Owners will not be entitled to receive delivery of certificates representing their ownership interest in the Series 2020 Bonds.
+Interest on the Series 2020 Bonds is payable on September 1 and March 1 of each year, commencing March 1, 2021, by the Trustee to DTC for subsequent disbursement to DTC participants, so long as DTC, or its nominee, remains the registered owner of the Series 2020 Bonds.

 Redemption Prior to Maturity.
-The Series 2018A Bonds are subject to redemption prior to maturity as described in this Official Statement.
-See "THE SERIES 2018A BONDS - Redemption."
+The Series 2020 Bonds are subject to redemption prior to maturity as described in this Official Statement.
+See "THE SERIES 2020 BONDS - Redemption."

-Security for the Series 2018A Bonds.
-The Series 2018A Bonds are special obligations of the City and are payable exclusively from Net Revenues (as defined in this Official Statement) of the City's wastewater enterprise system (the "Enterprise") and from amounts on deposit in certain funds and accounts established under the Indenture.
+Security for the Series 2020 Bonds.
+The Series 2020 Bonds are special obligations of the City and are payable exclusively from Net Revenues (as defined in this Official Statement) of the Enterprise and from amounts on deposit in certain funds and accounts established under the Indenture.

-Additional Parity Bonds and State Loans.
-Under the Indenture, the City may incur additional obligations secured by Net Revenues on a parity basis with the Series 2018A Bonds, including additional bonds issued under the Indenture and loans from the State of California, provided that the conditions set forth in the Indenture are met.
-See "RISK FACTORS" and "SECURITY FOR THE SERIES 2018A BONDS - Parity Bonds and State Loans."
+Parity Bonds and State Loans.
+On the delivery date of the Series 2020 Bonds, certain outstanding bonds of the City will be secured by Net Revenues on a parity basis with the Series 2020 Bonds.
+See "THE ENTERPRISE - Outstanding Parity Reserve Obligations."
+In addition, under the Indenture, the City may incur additional obligations secured by Net Revenues on a parity basis with the Series 2020 Bonds, including additional bonds issued under the Indenture and loans from the State of California, provided that the conditions set forth in the Indenture are met.
+See "RISK FACTORS" and "SECURITY FOR THE SERIES 2020 BONDS -Parity Bonds and State Loans."